 Coffee Powder – Use ONLY Instant coffee powder to make this style of coffee.
 Ground coffee will not work in this recipe.

 Indian Instant Coffee Powders like Bru or Nescafe make the best-beaten coffee.
-You can either get them at your local Indian store or order them online.
+You can get them at your local Indian store or order them online.

 Others – You will also need granulated sugar and water.